This project is closed for feedback

 The Government committed to reviewing the changes after 2 years to make sure that they are operating effectively for our community.

-How to have your say
+How you had your say

-This includes off-the-plan home buyers and sellers (previous or current), their family and friends, real estate agents, property developers, lawyers who have represented off-the-plan buyers or sellers and those who would like to purchase off-the-plan or enter the property market.
+This included off-the-plan home buyers and sellers (previous or current), their family and friends, real estate agents, property developers, lawyers who have represented off-the-plan buyers or sellers and those who would like to purchase off-the-plan or enter the property market.

-Before providing feedback, we encourage you to read our consultation paper: Review of laws protecting off-the-plan home buyers from unfair contract cancellation.
+Before providing feedback, we encouraged you to read our consultation paper: Review of laws protecting off-the-plan home buyers from unfair contract cancellation.
 The consultation paper describes the 2021 changes and why they were made, and provides some questions to prompt your thinking.

-You can have your say by:
+You had your say by:

-• making a submission addressing questions from the consultation paper
+- making a submission addressing questions from the consultation paper

-• completing our survey
+- completing our survey

-• writing to us with comments or a submission at civilconsultation@act.gov.au.
+- writing to us with comments or a submission at civilconsultation@act.gov.au.

 The impact of having your say